Panel discussion at the aged care Catering Summit.

 Estia Health philosophy of home-style, fresh food is central to their operations.
 Kunal believes that this resonates well with residents, providing them with familiar and comforting meals, great flavours and shows commitment to the residents' well-being.

 'At Estia Health St Ives home, we have a smoker which means we can prepare something like a beef shank overnight, then serve pulled beef tacos the next day.
-It’s something residents love, and it means our Chefs can innovate and push the boundaries a bit.'
+It’s something residents love, and it means our chefs can innovate and push the boundaries a bit.'

 Streamlining operations